Sketch the graphs of the rational functions in Exercises 53–60.𝓍... | Channels for Pearson+

 Rational Functions

-A rational function is a ratio of two polynomials, where the numerator and the denominator are polynomials.
-In the given function y = x² / (x² - 4), x² is the numerator and x² - 4 is the denominator.
-Understanding the behavior of rational functions involves analyzing their asymptotes, intercepts, and domain.
+A rational function is a ratio of two polynomials.
+The function y = (x⁴ - 1) / x² is a rational function where the numerator is a polynomial of degree 4 and the denominator is a polynomial of degree 2.
+Understanding the behavior of rational functions involves analyzing their asymptotes, intercepts, and end behavior.

 Recommended video: